Master of Science in Civic Analytics

 Letters of Recommendation: Three required from professional or academic references.

 Personal Statement: Required.
 The personal statement shall address how the MSCA degree will further the student’s educational and career objectives.
-The student will also provide an expanded narrative that discusses their familiarity with information technology, civic technology, or statistics.
+The student will also discuss relevant prior coursework or professional experience, and willingness to learn information technology and statistics.

 Resume Required.
 Applicants must submit an updated resume with their application.